gi-ba-bu/mywebsite/content/home/demo.md

 My name is **Giacomo**.

 I earned my PhD from the [School of Mathematics](https://eps.leeds.ac.uk/maths-research-innovation) at the University of Leeds (UK) in 2021.
 In my [research](https://etheses.whiterose.ac.uk/28836/), I was interested in analytical modelling of group behavior.
-Among my current interests are data science and mathematics communication.
 I am also a qualified secondary school teacher in the UK and former mathematics teacher.

-In this website you will find notes on different data science tools.
+In this website, you will find notes on different data science tools.
 I aim to make every bit, however simple, documented and reproducible.

 <!--- [Explore similar templates](https://wowchemy.com/templates/)